This tutorial is an introduction to Stata emphasizing data management and graphics.

 1.3.2 Manuals and Books

-The Stata documentation has been growing with each version and now consists of 20 volumes with more than 11,000 pages, all available in PDF format with your copy of Stata.
-The basic documentation consists of a Base Reference Manual, separate volumes on Data Management and Graphics, a User's Guide, a Glossary and Index, and Getting Started with Stata, which has platform-specific versions for Windows, Macintosh and Unix.
-Some statistical subjects that may be important to you are described in ten separate manuals, dealing with Longitudinal/Panel Data, Multilevel Mixed-Effects, Multiple Imputation, Multivariate Statistics, Power and Sample Size, Structural Equation Modeling, Survey Data, Survival Analysis and Epidemiological Tables, Times Series, and Treatment Effects.
+The Stata documentation has been growing with each version and now consists of 27 volumes with more than 14,000 pages, all available in PDF format with your copy of Stata.
+The basic documentation consists of a Base Reference Manual, separate volumes on Data Management, Graphics, and Functions; a User's Guide, a Glossary and Index, and Getting Started with Stata, which has platform-specific versions for Windows, Macintosh and Unix.
+Some statistical subjects that may be important to you are described in sixteen separate manuals; here is a list, with italics indicating those new with Stata 15: Bayesian Analysis, Extended Regression Models, Finite Mixture Models, Item Response Theory, Linearized Dynamic Stochastic General Equilibrium, Longitudinal/Panel Data, Multilevel Mixed-Effects, Multiple Imputation, Multivariate Statistics, Power and Sample Size, Spatial Autoregressive Models, Structural Equation Modeling, Survey Data, Survival Analysis and Epidemiological Tables, Times Series, and Treatment Effects.
 Additional volumes of interest to programmers, particularly those seeking to extend Stata's capabilities, are manuals on Programming and on Mata, Stata's matrix programming language.

-Some of the books on Stata that I particularly like are Sophia Rabe-Hesketh and Brian Everitt's A Handbook of Statistical Analyses using Stata (4th Edition), Lawrence Hamilton's Statistics with Stata (Updated for version 10), and Scott Long and Jeremy Freese's Regression Models for Categorical Dependent Variables Using Stata (2nd Edition), updated following the release of version 8.
-All three books include useful tutorials introducing Stata.
-Section 2.10 of the book by Long and Freese is a set of recommended practices that should be read and followed faithfully by every aspiring Stata programmer.
+Good introductions to Stata include Alan C. Acock's A Gentle Introduction to Stata, now in its fifth edition, and Lawrence Hamilton's Statistics with Stata (updated for version 12).
+One of my favorite statistical modeling books is Scott Long and Jeremy Freese's Regression Models for Categorical Dependent Variables Using Stata (3rd edition); Section 2.10 of this book is a set of recommended practices that should be read and followed faithfully by every aspiring Stata data analyst.
 Another book I like is Michael Mitchell's excellent A Visual Guide to Stata Graphics, which was written specially to introduce the new graphs in version 8 and is now in its 3rd edition.
-Two useful (but more specialized) references written by the developers of Stata are An Introduction to Survival Analysis Using Stata (3rd Edition), by Mario Cleves, William Gould, Roberto Gutierrez and Julia Marchenko, and Maximum Likelihood Estimation with Stata (4th Edition) by William Gould, Jeffrey Pitblado, and Brian Poi.
+Two useful (but more specialized) references written by the developers of Stata are An Introduction to Survival Analysis Using Stata (revised 3rd edition), by Mario Cleves, William Gould and Julia Marchenko, and Maximum Likelihood Estimation with Stata (4th edition) by William Gould, Jeffrey Pitblado, and Brian Poi.
+Readers interested in programming Stata will find Christopher F. Baum's An Introduction to Stata Programming (2nd edition) invaluable.

 Continue with 2.
 Data Management